Jobin-555/Portfolio/README.md

 Personal Portfolio Website

-This is a responsive and minimalistic personal portfolio website built using **HTML**, **CSS**, and optional **JavaScript** for interactivity.
+This is a responsive and minimalistic personal portfolio website built using **HTML** and **CSS**.
 It showcases my profile, skills, projects, internships, and contact details.

 Features
 - Fixed top navigation bar with social icons